igrek51/igrek51.github.io/docs/journal/async-python.md

 ![](../assets/journal/asyncio-timeout-no-power.jpg)

 Why?
 Because `time.sleep(10)` is a blocking call.
-Once Python hands control to a coroutine, it won't return to the event loop until the coroutine willingly yields control.
+Once Python hands control to a coroutine, it won't return to the event loop until the coroutine voluntarily yields control.
 Since it never does, the timeout mechanism is powerless.

-This sounds silly as you think about it: to interrupt the **unresponsive** coroutine, the async loop first waits until it becomes **responsive**.
+This sounds silly as you think about it: to interrupt the **unresponsive** coroutine, the async loop first waits for it to become **responsive**.

-If you call something synchronous in an async thread, it will block, and there's nothing you can do.
+If you call a synchronous function in an async thread, it will block, and there's nothing you can do.
-Any kind of cancelling the coroutine won't work here, because in asyncio there's only one thread, and this single thread is now fully occupied by the busy coroutine.
+Any kind of cancelling the coroutine won't work here, because there's only one thread in *asyncio*, and this single thread is now fully occupied by the busy coroutine.
 So Python kindly waits until the naughty coroutine let go of the control.
 It's hopeless.

 A proper solution is to offload blocking calls to a **separate thread** using